 - Basic stationery for the Innovation Project.

-- The season’s Challenge Set, which you will be sent after your team have paid for registration through the IET FIRST® LEGO® League website.
+- The season’s Challenge Set, which you will be sent after your team has paid for registration through the IET FIRST® LEGO® League website.
 This is a mat with LEGO® missions that the robot needs to complete.

 I’m on a shoestring budget – will I still be able enter?